Complete guide to eCommerce CRO – conversion rate optimization. Includes templates, infographics, and more.

 Why Is E-commerce CRO Important?

-In this age of heavy spending for e-commerce advertising, CRO is the key for your business success.
+In this age of heavy spending for e-commerce advertising, CRO is the key to your business success.

-Here are some of the benefits that you can get from a good conversion rate on your stores:
+Here are some of the benefits that you can get from a good conversion rate in your stores: